McGill-NLP/llm2vec/README.md

 ```
 The number of GPUs can be changed by modifying the `--nproc_per_node` argument.

-The Mistral training configuration [file](train_configs/supervised/MetaLlama3.json) contains all the training hyperparameters and configurations used in our paper.
+The Meta-Llama-3-8B training configuration [file](train_configs/supervised/MetaLlama3.json) contains all the training hyperparameters and configurations used in our paper.
 ```json
 {
     "model_name_or_path": "meta-llama/Meta-Llama-3-8B-Instruct",